Pittsburgh city skyline at dusk with illuminated buildings, bridges, and rivers visible under a colorful sky.

 This case illustrates a rationale that Pennsylvania custody courts routinely apply, as well.
 In addition to a number of factors explicitly laid out in the Custody Act, judges deciding custody cases are permitted to weigh any “relevant factors” impacting the best interest of a child.
 This gives a court a lot of latitude to consider whether, for instance, a person who drinks too much or who associates with objectionable people should have his or her custodial time limited.
 As the New York case shows, even exercising a constitutional right can be contrary to the best interest of a child and could have a negative impact on custody.

-If you have questions about your custody matter, please contact my office for a consultation and evaluation of your case.
+If you have questions about your custody matter, please contact our office for a consultation and evaluation of your case.